Meeting Time: August 17, 2023 at 6:00pm PDT

 • Default_avatar

-Perrie Rogers about 1 year ago
+Perrie Rogers over 1 year ago

 My name is Perrie Rogers, and I am a 20 year old Sacramento native.
 I apologize for my inability to make it in person; I am unable to attend council meetings due to my work hours.
 I'd like to ask about expanding our public transportation system.